CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Gears

-Depending on the model, most Trek 3700 came with a 3×7spd drivetrain, offering 21 gears.
+Depending on the model, most Trek 3700 had a 3×7spd drivetrain, offering 21 gears.
 Some, however, had a 3×8spd gearing.

 Today’s mountain bikes usually come with 2X or 1X drivetrains.
 This is because of their simplicity, lower weight, and less chance of cross-chaining.

-On the other hand, Trek 3700 was pretty similar to today’s hybrid bikes because of its rigid fork and geometry.
+On the other hand, the Trek 3700 was similar to today’s hybrid bikes because of its rigid fork and geometry.
 Those still use 2X or 3X drivetrains, offering a wide gear range for various terrains.

 Suspension Fork